A-Breeze/deploying-machine-learning-models/README.md

 python packages/regression_model/setup.py sdist bdist_wheel
 ```

-Alternatively, we can install a local package as follows:
+Alternatively, we can install a local package (without needing to build and then install) as follows:
 ```
 pip install -e packages/regression_model
 ```